 During World War II, she was forced to close Shakespeare and Company, reportedly after refusing to sell her last copy of Joyce’s “Finnegans Wake” to a Nazi officer.
 When he visited the store again, Beach, with the help of her friends, moved the books out of the shop, dismantled the shelves, and painted over the store’s sign, leaving no trace of it behind.
 She was later held at a Nazi internment camp for six months; after her release, she assisted the French Resistance in sheltering Allied airmen whose planes were shot down over France.

 Beach is buried in Princeton Cemetery, and the one-way street by the Princeton Public Library is named in her honor.
-The Silvia Beach Papers, a collection of her notes, letters, and writings, is archived at Princeton University Library.
+The Sylvia Beach Papers, a collection of her notes, letters, and writings, is archived at Princeton University Library.
 The Shakespeare and Company Project, a digital humanities project, uses sources from this special collection to reveal what lending library members read and where they lived.
 To see the actual lending cards of Hemingway, Joyce, Gertrude Stein, Simone de Beauvoir, and more, click here.

 Emma Epps, a lifelong Princeton resident, was born in 1902.
 Epps was the daughter of Mrs. Joseph Greene, founder of the African-American branch of the Princeton YWCA.
 Epps became a self-employed caterer and followed in her mother’s footsteps as a stalwart volunteer in her community.